thebernardlim/vel0x.github.io/_posts/2014-07-26-a-useful-png-image-with-many-different-chunks.md

 The first bit of the fourth byte is used to signal information to PNG editors.
 It is a flag informing editors of whether it is safe to copy this chunk even if it has no idea what the chunk does.
-This is to stop errors from occuring in chunk copying should they be expecting a certain ordering.
+This is to stop errors from occurring in chunk copying should they be expecting a certain ordering.

 This research into PNG chunks was somewhat hindered by the fact that I did not